matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

 # Misc notes / questions

+1. how does jeff do bE dev work not locally
 1. where are the SSL certs located? `/research/askoski_common/ssl/`
 1. what exists in `UCBD2` directory, referred to a lot in `env.json`?  does it matter for you rn?  you can view the lookup tables in models-askoski
 1. where is the production version of FE & BE located?